crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

     [type: (regexp|string)]
 ```

-`data` allows user to specify an external source of data.
+`data` allows to specify an external source of data.

 This section is only relevant when `cscli` is used to install scenario from hub, as it will download the `source_url` and store it to `dest_file`.